DoctorKhan/The-Cosmic-Game-Book/src/95_archive/010_foreword_a_personal_invitation_from_the_author.md

-# Foreword: A Personal Invitation from the Author
+# Chapter 11: Foreword: A Personal Invitation from the Author

 *Dear Fellow Traveler,*